All Episodes

 Yeah, I like the modeling idea.

-Mashed potatoes comes to mind.
+Maybe mashed potatoes comes to mind.

-No, I haven't looked at the Phoenix Lights.
+No, I haven't looked at the Phoenix lights.

 I actually do very little targeting on what you could perceive as ETs or extraterrestrial or UFOs or things like that.

-The reason why is because one of my demands is if somebody brings me a target like that, I want them to almost guarantee that it is one of those peculiar I've got one quick one from the wormhole.
+The reason why is because one of my demands is if somebody brings me a target like that, I want them to almost guarantee that it is one of those peculiar sightings that fits the genre.

-one from the wormhole that that's what gives me messages jesus
+I've got one quick one from the wormhole that that's what gives me messages.

-the concept of and the things that occurred the miracles that we've been
+Jesus, have you remote viewed the concept of the things that occurred, the miracles that we've been told about with respect to Jesus and his time?

 Yeah, I have, but not the miracles.

-I had an experience when I was in the lab at the Monroe Institute with Robert Monroe.
+I had an experience when I was in the lab at The Monroe Institute with Robert Monroe.

-I had a perception that I was in the presence of a column of light and he asked me to put
+And I had a perception that I was in the presence of a column of light.

-my hand in it, which I did.
+And he asked me to put my hand in it, which I did.

-I was overwhelmed with the sense that this is what the all-consuming love of Christ was.
+And I was overwhelmed with the sense that this is what the all-consuming love of Christ was.

-It was a very overwhelming experience.
+And it was a very overwhelming experience.

-I have no idea why I had it, other than it reinforced some things in my knowledge base, I guess.
+I have no idea why I had it other than it reinforced some things in my knowledge base, I guess.

 And it energized me to a certain extent.